The Mount is a small hill on Fleetwood Esplanade. At the top of it is The Mount Pavilion and it’s surrounded by newly restored Mount Gardens.

 A pavilion building has stood there since the town of Fleetwood was first built in the early 1800’s.
 The current Pavilion has watched over Fleetwood for more than 100 years, from it’s high point opposite the Marine Hall.

 The unique pavilion perched on top of the hill is Grade II listed.
 Although it’s stood empty for some time, it’s slowly being brought back into use.
 You can look inside it during Heritage Open Days in September and during other special events.

 Have a look at this great bit of aerial film thanks to ‘Blackpool FPV’.
 It opens with views of The Pavilion, continuing with a flyover of the Esplanade, on a glorious day.

-This aerial drone flight at Fleetwood Esplanade at sunset is with thanks to Christopher Verity who filmed it, for allowing us to share it.
+This aerial drone flight at Fleetwood Esplanade at sunset is by Christopher Verity who filmed it.
+Thanks to him for allowing us to share it.

 A Very Generous Gift for The Mount

 Fleetwood’s most iconic feature had a facelift in 2016 which restored the railings and shelters to their former glory.
 The work was carried out thanks to an incredibly generous gift of a £1m donation from the Lofthouse family.

 Initial funding of £142,900 was awarded by the Heritage Lottery Fund to help Wyre Council develop a proposal to transform the landward side of the Grade II registered Mount Gardens.
 Plans include improvements to the pavilion, rose garden and gate lodge, to the original Victorian landscape.

 The Grade II registered garden was designed by eminent architect and landscape designer Decimus Burton in the 1800s.